 Some of the petroglyphs in Dinosaur are aligned in such a way that the sun touches them most directly on the day of a solstice or equinox.
 Perhaps these drawings were used to signify the time to plant crops.
 Petroglyphs may also be an expression of what the designer would want to see.
 For instance, consider the couple holding hands at McKee Spring.
 Was this the day of their marriage?

 Whatever the case, Dinosaur preserves an incredible array of petroglyphs.
-The following offers routes to some of the more easily located examples of rock art.
-And please remember that touching rock art or making rubbings corrodes the images and is an illegal activity.
+The following offers routes to some of the more easily located examples.
+And please remember that touching the panels or making rubbings corrodes the images and is an illegal activity.

 Petroglyphs abound in and around the Echo Park area.
 Some are located on a rock ledge above the campground.
 The Pool Creek petroglyphs are located on the left about 0.5 mile before arriving at Echo Park Campground.
 Other petroglyphs are located directly across the Green River from the raft-launch site.

 To reach Echo Park, start at Headquarters Visitor Center (Colorado) on Harpers Corner Road.
 Travel 25.9 miles on Harpers Corner Road, then turn right at the sign for Echo Park Road.
 Go 9 miles.
 At the first T-junction, take the left-hand turn to Echo Park (there is a sign) for 4 more miles.

 Tour of the Tilted Rocks